njpatel/component-react/README.md

 # component-react

-A plugin to transpile [React](https://github.com/facebook/react) javascript files ('.js' or '.jsx') for the component builder.
+A plugin to transpile [React](https://github.com/facebook/react) javascript files ('.jsx') for the component builder.

 ## Install